-I have audited the financial statements of arc21 Joint Committee for the year ended 31 March 2015 under the Local Government (Northern Ireland) Order 2005.
+I have audited the financial statements of arc21 Joint Committee for the year ended 31 March 2016 under the Local Government (Northern Ireland) Order 2005.
 The financial statements comprise the Movement in Reserves Statement, Comprehensive Income and Expenditure Statement, Balance Sheet, Cash Flow Statement and the related notes.
 The financial statements have been prepared under the accounting policies set out within them.
+I have also audited the information in the Remuneration Report that is described in that report as having been audited.